-Note: You can only use rsync when anode is starting.
+Note: You can only use rsync when a node is starting.
 You cannot use it with a running InnoDB storage engine.

-- rsync_wan This option is almost the same as rsync, but uses the delta-xfer algorithm to minimize network traffic. - mariabackup This option uses the Mariabackup utility for performing SSTs.
+- rsync_wan This option is almost the same as rsync, but uses the delta-xfer algorithm to minimize network traffic.
+On MariaDB Server rsync_wan is a symlink to rsync. - mariabackup This option uses the Mariabackup utility for performing SSTs.
 See mariabackup-options. - xtrabackup This option is a fast and practically non-blocking state transfer method based on the Percona xtrabackup tool.
 If you want to use it, the following settings must be present in the my.cnf configuration file on all nodes: